jlplautz/django_project/README.md

     return HttpResponse('<h1>Blog About</h1>')
 ```

-# Create a file blog/urls.py and copy from djangoproject/urls.py
+<h5>Create a file blog/urls.py and copy from djangoproject/urls.py</h5>
 ```
 from django.urls import path
 from . import views